-Let’s begin with one of the most famous outfield players of all time, Brazilian football legend Pele.
-While playing for Santos in 1963, he stood in for dismissed goalkeeper Gylmar for the final five minutes in a match against Grêmio, having already scored a hat-trick.
+It was not the first time an outfield player has gone in goal and performed heroics.
+FIFA.com begins its search into the archives with one of the most famous outfield players of all time, Brazilian Pele.
+While playing for Santos in 1963, he stood in for dismissed goalkeeper Gilmar for the final five minutes in a match against Gremio, having already scored a hat-trick.
 “He wore a black long-sleeved shirt and made some fantastic saves, even managing to keep the scoreline intact," Pepe, who scored the fourth goal in Santos' 4-3 win, said.
 "He was a great goalkeeper – lithe, as if he could fly."

 Niall Quinn found himself on a similar emotional rollercoaster in April 1991.
 Having already given Manchester City the lead against Derby County, he was forced to change his shirt and pull on the gloves shortly before half-time when custodian Tony Coton was sent off.
 It turned out to be an inspired decision as Quinn, to great acclaim, saved a penalty to help secure a 2-1 victory.